absrp/passing_probabilities_EQgates_strikeslip/README.md

-# The passing probabilities of earthquake gates and their effect in surface rupture length
+# The passing probabilities of zones of geometrical complexity and their effect in surface rupture length
 A set of scripts to estimate the geometry of earthquake gates and passing probabilities as a function of geometry

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Propagating earthquakes must overcome geometrical complexity on fault networks to grow into large, surface rupturing events.
-We map step-overs, bends, gaps, splays, and strands of length scales ~100-500 meters from the surface ruptures of 31 strike-slip earthquakes, recording whether ruptures propagated past or halted at the feature.
-This set of scripts measures the geometry of each feature and classifies passing probabilities as a function of geometry for those features with distinct breached and unbreached populations.
-The scripts also enable characterizing and assessing the relationship between event likelihood (refer to manuscript) and surface rupture length given the distribution of geometrical complexity on a fault.
+We map step-overs, bends, gaps, splays, and strands of length scales ~100-500 meters from the surface ruptures of 31 strike-slip earthquakes, recording whether ruptures propagated past the feature.
+We find that step-overs and bends can arrest rupture and develop a statistical model for passing probability as a function of geometry for each group.
+Step-overs wider than 1.2 km, single bends larger than 32°, and double bends larger than 38° are breached by rupture half of the time. ~20% of the ruptures terminate on straight segments.
+We examine how the distribution of geometrical complexity influences surface rupture length, inferring an exponential relationship between rupture length and event probability for a given fault.
+Our findings support that geometrical complexity limits the size of large events and help discriminate between different proposed models of rupture propagation.

 <!-- GETTING STARTED -->
 ## Data access